nubenetes/awesome-kubernetes/docs/yaml.md

     - ```k get svc a -o yaml | yq r -```
     - [dev.to: yq : A command line tool that will help you handle your YAML resources better 🌟](https://dev.to/vikcodes/yq-a-command-line-tool-that-will-help-you-handle-your-yaml-resources-better-8j9)
     - [towardsdatascience.com: yq: Mastering YAML Processing in Command Line 🌟](https://towardsdatascience.com/yq-mastering-yaml-processing-in-command-line-e1ff5ebc0823) Learn to parse and manipulate YAML files more efficiently using yq command-line utility and this simple cheat sheet
-    - [betterprogramming.pub: My Cheatsheet for the “yq” Tool](https://betterprogramming.pub/my-yq-cheatsheet-34f2b672ee58) Parsing Kubernetes YAML with yq
+    - [betterprogramming.pub: My Cheatsheet for the “yq” Tool](https://betterprogramming.pub/my-yq-cheatsheet-34f2b672ee58) Parsing Kubernetes YAML with yq. `yq` is a convenient tool for creating, updating and mangling Kubernetes YAML files.
+In this tutorial, you will learn how to use it as well as some practical tips and tricks.
 - [Kapitan](https://kapitan.dev/) Generic templated configuration management for Kubernetes, Terraform and other things.
 - [azohra/yaml.sh](https://github.com/azohra/yaml.sh) A YAML parser completely in bash.
 [Yaml.sh — YAML Sans Helm](https://medium.com/@KarlKFI/yaml-sh-yaml-sans-helm-e983a3dfdaec)
 - [yh - YAML Highlighter](https://github.com/andreazorzetto/yh) is YAML syntax highlighter that works nicely with kubectl output